Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

   ```bash
   date ; whoami ; echo Hello World!
   ```
-- You can on comment a line with `#` which has different names.
+- You can comment a line with `#` which has different names.
 (Sharp, Number, Pound, Hash or Hashtag)
 - When creating a shell script file, you must specify the shell you are using only in the **first line** of file.
 It tells the OS what is the correct interpreter.
 The `#!` before shell path called **Shebang** and the format for this is:
   ```bash
   #!SHELL_PATH